roq-trading/.github/profile/README.md

 * Open API with no lock-in (MIT license)
 * Tools are free to use with a strong motivation to open source
-* Modular design allowing you to implement your own trading system
+* Modular design to support microservice deployment
 * Very low latency to support market making (single digit microsecond software response time on a high-end server)
 * Gateways require a license agreement but are free to download and use for evaluation and development purposes